• Skip to primary navigation

 Related posts:

 Several pink-coated candy apples on a plate.
 Half are red apples, the other half are green.
-Candy Apples Close up view of a plate of golden honeycomb toffee chunks.
-Sponge Toffee Recipe Several homemade peppermint patties on a small green plate, with a sprig of mint.
+Candy Apples A close up view of a bowl of glazed popcorn.
+The game day popcorn is yellow and purple, themed around a sports team.
+Candy Popcorn Several homemade peppermint patties on a small green plate, with a sprig of mint.
 Peppermint Patties Recipe A small red plate is piled high woth homemade crunchie bars.
 One is broken in half to reveal the honeycomb toffee inside.
 Homemade Crunchie Bars!

 Reader Interactions